jbcodeforce/python-code/docs/flask/readme.md

 ## Some concepts

-Flask app takes care of dispatching requests to view and routes.
+Flask app takes care of dispatching requests to views and routes.

 ## Samples

+To use a boiler plate code with Flask, Blueprint, Swagger, Prometheus see the [boiler plate](https://github.com/jbcodeforce/python-code/tree/master/Flask/boilerPlate) folder.

 ### The simplest Flask app